muyal-research-group/axo-backend/README.md

 mongosh
 ```

-Then, copy the contents of init_repset.sh into the MongoDB command line to initialize the replica set.
+Then, copy the contents of scripts/init_repset.sh into the MongoDB command line to initialize the replica set.

 ### Step 3: Install dependencies